What is protective DNS (PDNS) and why is PDNS important?

 Policy-based security controls

-• Site-specific policies: Granular policy enforcement for blocking, trust, or monitoring specific domain lists, query types, source IPs, and response IPs
+• Site-specific policies: Granular policy enforcement to block, trust, or monitor specific domain lists, query types, source IPs, and response IPs.

 Threat detection Reactive, signature-based Proactive, intelligence-driven